AnykeyNL/OCI-SuperDelete/README.md

 # OCI-SuperDelete
 Delete all OCI resources in a compartment

+## Running the script
+how to run:
+python3 delete.py -c <CompartmentID>

 ## WORK_IN_PROGRESS
 This script is still being worked on, not all OCI resources have been added yet.
 Currently supported:
 - Compute resources